Projects must provide a brief explanation for why they are eligible under the selected protocol.

 Projects must outline and detail compliance with applicable national and local laws and regulations.

-Project must demonstrate how their carbon removal activities are consistent with relevant SDGs.
+Projects must demonstrate how their carbon removal activities are consistent with relevant SDGs.

-Projects must describe the conditions under which the Project will be considered closed, and describe the Project closure plan – outlining any post-cessation actions that will be undertaken upon Closure of the Project.
+Projects must describe the conditions under which the project will be considered closed, and describe the project closure plan – outlining any post-cessation actions that will be undertaken upon closure of the project.

 Stakeholder input process